silvacms/documentation/source/silva/buildout/extending.rst

      eggs +=
          silvatheme.mycompany
          silva.app.mycompany
+     zcml +=
+         silvatheme.mycompany
+         silva.app.mycompany

+  This will look for an extension in those directories, and use them if they are required.

 Others recipes can be used to install software differently.
 To find more recipes, search them on the `PyPi`_.